a-schulz/esp32-temperature-sensor/README.md

-# ESP32 DHT11 Temperature Sensor
+# ESP32 DHT11 Temperature Sensor Project

-This project uses an ESP32 microcontroller and a DHT11 temperature/humidity sensor to read temperature data and output it to the serial monitor.
+This project utilizes an ESP32 microcontroller along with a DHT11 temperature and humidity sensor to read and display temperature and humidity data.

+## Project Structure

+- **src/**: Contains the main application code.
+- **include/**: Header files for the project.
+- **lib/**: Libraries used in the project.
+- **platformio.ini**: Configuration file for PlatformIO.
+- **README.md**: Documentation for the project.

 ## Hardware Requirements